parkjin-nim/PID_auto_tunning_and_optimization/README.md

 - **P,I,D at Speed = 2**

 I chose the PID set saught at speed = 2 for the simulation.
-The reason was partly because the delta time that the websocket messages arrive in our C++ program was greater than 20msec(our simulator cycle).
+The reason was partly because the delta time that the websocket messages arrived in our C++ program was higher than 20msec(our simulator cycle).
 Remember from the previous path-planning project that our simulator cycle was 0.02 sec, and we were tossed back from the simulator around 50~70% left-over moves(out of 50) that were not eaten by our simulator.
-Term 2 simulator would not take that long but it differ depend on system performance.
+Term 2 simulator would not take that long but it should differ depending on a system.
 Just to be safe, i assumed 80msec.
-And this means i could enforce my desired speed in around 80msec interval, 12 moves per second.
+And this meant i could enforce my desired speed on 12 moves per second.
 And since our desired speed was around 50mph(25m/sec, 0.5m per move), the speed here was set 2m per move to achieve it in 12 moves.

-The other reason was it showed less error on a curve, especially around 50mph, as shown below(although it showed more error on a line trajectory).
-It showed the Final Error(0.00198) over the speed = 1 case(0.01354).
+The other reason was it showed less errors on a curvy trajectory, especially at around 50mph, as shown below.
+Although it showed more error on a line trajectory, tt showed the Final Error(0.00198) over the speed = 1 case(0.01354).
 The figures below shows the comparison.

 ![alt text][image3]
 Speed 1 on curve params=[0.20877822643745259, 3.0511517488783064, 0.005540710267815578]